 It supervises and helps young people aged 10 to 17 who have committed offences, and works with them to help prevent further offending.

 The Youth Offending Service is a partnership between our own children's services department (including the education service), Derbyshire Constabulary, Derbyshire Probation Trust and NHS Derbyshire.

 The work can be split between the supervision of convicted offenders and working to prevent youth crime.
 The latest Youth Justice Plan is attached to this page.

-The pre-court team (previously known as Youth Inclusion Support Partnership) works with eight to 17 year olds who are at risk of becoming involved in anti-social or offending behaviour.
+The pre-court team (previously known as Youth Inclusion Support Partnership) works with 10 to 17 year olds who are at risk of becoming involved in anti-social or offending behaviour.
 It primarily works with young people who are one or more of the following:

 - known to the police, ASB Officers or housing providers

 - in receipt of warning letters for their behaviour from police, housing or council

 - being considered for an Acceptable Behaviour Contract (ABC) or currently on one